NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_03_Probability.md

 1. You take a random sample of 10 American workers.
 	a.
 What is the probability that between 6 and 9 people (inclusive) in your sample are living paycheck-to-paycheck?
 	b.
 What is the probability that at least 9 people in your sample are living paycheck-to-paycheck?
 	c.
-What is the probability that fewer that 70% of people in your sample are living paycheck-to-paycheck?
+What is the probability that 70% or fewer of people in your sample are living paycheck-to-paycheck?
 	d.
-What is the probability that fewer than 50% of people in your sample are living paycheck-to-paycheck?
+What is the probability that 50% or fewer of people in your sample are living paycheck-to-paycheck?

 2. You take a random sample of 100 American workers.
 	a.
-What is the probability that fewer than 70% of people in your sample are living paycheck-to-paycheck?
+What is the probability that 70% or fewer of people in your sample are living paycheck-to-paycheck?
 	b.
-What is the probability that fewer than 50% of people in your sample are living paycheck-to-paycheck?
+What is the probability that 50% or fewer of people in your sample are living paycheck-to-paycheck?

 3. You take a random sample of 1000 American workers.
 	a.
-What is the probability that fewer than 70% of people in your sample are living paycheck-to-paycheck?
+What is the probability that 70% or fewer of people in your sample are living paycheck-to-paycheck?
 	b.
-What is the probability that fewer than 50% of people in your sample are living paycheck-to-paycheck?
+What is the probability that 50% or fewer of people in your sample are living paycheck-to-paycheck?

 4. What do you notice happens as the size of your sample increases?